Counting and effective rigidity in algebra and geometry: Background

-In the proof of Proposition \ref{proposition:selectivecase}, we require the following lemma, which is an immediate consequence of the effective Chebotarev density theorem \cite{effectiveCDT}.
+In the proof of Proposition \ref{proposition:selectivecase}, we require the following lemma, which is an immediate consequence of the bound on the least prime ideal in the Chebotarev density theorem \cite{effectiveCDT}.

-\begin{lem} Let $k$ be a number field and let $L/k$ be a quadratic field extension.
-Let $d_L$ denote the absolute discriminant of $L$.
-Then there exists an absolute, effectively computable constant $C_1$ such that there exists a prime of $k$ which is inert in $L/k$ and has norm less than $d_L^{C_1}$. \end{lem}
+\begin{lem} If $L/k$ is a quadratic extension, then there exists an absolute, effectively computable constant $C_1$ such that there exists a prime of $k$ which is inert in $L/k$ and has norm less than $d_L^{C_1}$. \end{lem}